zacharycarter/zap/Project Overview: Zap Programming Langua.md

 ### 1. Complete End-to-End Testing

 While we have made progress in testing individual components, we need to implement comprehensive end-to-end tests that verify the entire compilation pipeline.
 This includes:
-- Tests that compile and execute complete programs
-- Verification of generated code correctness
 - Performance benchmarking infrastructure
 - Test coverage for error conditions and edge cases

 ### 2. Expression Support Enhancement

 The IR conversion layer needs to be expanded to support more expression types:
-- Binary operations for arithmetic and logic
 - Variable declarations and assignments
 - Function calls and definitions
 - Control flow structures (if/else, loops)